- My LS

 Firms should also consider the Solicitors Regulation Authority’s sector-specific thematic reviews.

 The NRA specifies the following services as most likely to be abused by money launderers:

-To reduce risks when operating in these specialist areas, solicitors must make sure they comply with the latest AML guidance for the legal sector and pay attention to warning signs that could signal the presence of money laundering.
+To reduce risks when operating in these specialist areas, solicitors must make sure they comply with the latest anti-money laundering guidance for the legal sector and pay attention to warning signs that could signal the presence of money laundering.

-- July 2020 – HM Treasury is due to publish the third NRA by mid-2020.
-We’ll work with members and government to represent our view on the scale of the risk, and what has changed since 2017
+- July 2020 – we worked with members and government to represent our view on the scale of the money laundering and terrorist financing risk to inform the third NRA

 - October 2017 – HM Treasury published the second NRA